Bridging the $ \mu $Hz gap in the gravitational-wave landscape: unveiling dark baryons: Dark baryons

 The DM self-scattering cross section $\langle \sigma v\rangle$ is computed in Ref.~\cite{Cline:2022leq} by performing a phase space average over the DM velocity distribution.
 By assuming a Maxwellian distribution, expressing momentum in terms of the relative velocity as $p=m_N v/2$ and imposing the condition $r_0\ll a$, it follows that Here, Ei is the exponential integral function and $ b_i\equiv 4/(\sqrt{\pi}m_N a_i \langle v\rangle) $ with $ i=s,t $, while $ \langle v\rangle $ is the mean DM velocity.

 In Figure~\ref{fig: SIDM}, velocity-weighted self-interaction cross sections (given by Eq.~(\ref{eq: velocity-weighted CS})) per unit DM mass are depicted for varying mean DM collision velocity.
-The data points, sourced from Ref.~\cite{Kaplinghat:2015aga}, represent measurements obtained from diverse astrophysical sources: dwarf galaxies (shown as red points), low surface brightness (LSB) spiral galaxies (blue points) and galaxy clusters (green points).
+The points, sourced from Ref.~\cite{Kaplinghat:2015aga}, hint at discrepancies between simulations and observations derived from diverse astrophysical sources: dwarf galaxies (shown as red points), low surface brightness (LSB) spiral galaxies (blue points) and galaxy clusters (green points).
 The diagonal lines within the plot represent contours of constant $ \sigma/m_{\rm DM} $, indicating the cross section per unit DM mass.
 The solid (dashed) lines show the predictions from this dark baryon model for different DM masses ($m_N = 5, 6, 7$ GeV), where $ \sigma/m_{\rm DM}=1.5(0.6)\text{cm}^2/\text{g} $ at $ \langle v\rangle =200 $~km/s, corresponding to an example involving the Milky Way.
 The figure illustrates that it is possible to attain DM self-interaction cross sections that exhibit the necessary velocity-dependence to account for astrophysical observations ranging from dwarf galaxies to galaxy clusters when the DM particle has a mass of approximately 5 GeV.

 In all the depicted examples within the figure, the dark pion mass is approximately $m_{\pi_d}\sim 0.15 m_{N_d}$ (or $m_{\pi_d}\sim 0.58 \Lambda_{\rm dQCD}$).
 By utilizing the estimation $m_{\pi_d}\propto\sqrt{m_{q_d}\Lambda_{\rm dQCD}}$, we find that $ m_{q_d}/m_q \sim 6, 7,9 $ for $m_{N_d} = 5, 6, 7$~GeV (or $\Lambda_{\rm dQCD}=1.3, 1.6, 1.9$~GeV), respectively.
 Since the light quark masses in QCD are around $ 2-5 $~MeV, the dark quark masses are $ m_{q_d} \sim 12-45 $~MeV for the above examples.
 As a result, we observe that $m_{q_d}\ll \Lambda_{\rm dQCD}$, which suggests the possibility of a first-order phase transition induced by dark confinement.
 To obtain a first-order phase transition, the dark strange quark is also required to be light as minimum according to Ref.~\cite{Pisarski:1983ms}.
 In the paper~\cite{Cuteri:2021ikv}, they conducted lattice investigations to examine whether a first-order phase transition happens or not when taking the chiral limit ($ m_{q_d}\rightarrow 0 $) and having a minimum of three quarks.
 These studies indicate that the region where such a phase transition takes place might be narrower than initially expected.
 However, it is crucial to acknowledge that these investigations highlight the inherent uncertainties associated with lattice calculations in this particular limit.